The Early Years Foundation Stage

 Early Years learning comprises of 7 areas; 3 prime and 4 specific areas of learning:

 • expressive arts and design

 All practitioners are responsible and contribute to the assessment of learning for all children through recorded observations.

 The school uses tapestry to record all observations and link to ages and stages.
-Observations include short, long and planned observations.
-Observations are used to plan the next steps of learning for all children.
+Parents are encouraged to share their learning journey through tapestry.